The most underleveraged asset in your business. Individually, these are documents in a filing cabinet.

 The deliverable is a written intelligence report and a live walkthrough with our team.

 A portfolio scan shows you where you stand today.
-The question is what happens tomorrow, when new contracts are signed, terms change, and vendors test boundaries.
+The question is what happens tomorrow when new agreements are signed, terms change, and counterparties test boundaries.

 |---|---|---|---|